(post updated 2 January 2021)

 My COVID-19 Degrees of Separation project has completed.
 With the turn of the year, I stopped making daily iPad artworks after 193 days.
 Hello fresh energies.
 Hello 2021 😊

 Creating daily art allowed me to process my 2020 experience, and acknowledge and transform any challenging feelings.
 The discipline of the project supported me and helped me make sense of my situation.
 Eventually though, even a self-created structure can start to feel restrictive.
-When this one did, I realised I had myself transformed from the state I’d been in when I’d started.
+When this one did, I realised I had myself moved on from the state I’d been in when I’d started.
 By late December I knew I must shift my focus: from discipline (and the daily effort dedicated to just one medium – painting on the iPad) to a greater sense of ease overall.
-So, I let the project structure go at New Year and set myself free.
-It’s a release, and a relief.
+So, I let the project go at New Year and set myself free.

-Thank you for reading my blog and accompanying me in this project in 2020.
+Thank you for accompanying me in this project in 2020.

 Above are some pivotal paintings made as I was making the decision at Christmas to end the project and make a fresh start.